 - What Do You Have a Passion For? – In the end, all that really matters is whether or not you are happy.
 If you choose a major based on future salary alone, you could end up in a high-paying job you hate.
 It is important to be practical about the future but it is still important to do something that you love or at least have an interest in.
 The more you enjoy your major, the more engaged you will be in your classes and the better you will perform.

 This video opines which majors are worth pursuing.

 If you do not have a specific answer for any of these questions, it certainly doesn’t mean that you are doomed.
 It may simply mean that you need to take some more time to think about it.
 If your college doesn’t require you to declare a major during your first year, you may have another semester or two to try out different things.
 Just be sure that once you do select a major that you arrange your class schedules to meet the course requirements in order to graduate on time.

 Though it is important to consider your interests when selecting a college major, you also need to think practically about the future.
 Thinking about what kind of subjects you enjoy can help to direct your decision, but you should also consider whether or not your chosen major will lead to a job after graduation.
 Below you will find an overview of some of the majors which offer the most job opportunities to help influence your decision:

-- Science Technology – Majors that teach scientific principles as well as technical skills can lead to a job in scientific research or development.
-Some examples of a science technology jobs include: nuclear power technician, biology technician, chemical equipment operator, and environmental science technician.
+- Science Technology – Majors that teach scientific principles, as well as technical skills, can lead to a job in scientific research or development.
+Some examples of science technology jobs include nuclear power technician, biology technician, chemical equipment operator, and environmental science technician.

 - Education – While an education major is most likely to lead to a job as a teacher, the skills you learn during college can also apply to other jobs such as translation, interpretation, and administration.